reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_04.md

-# (Optional) Create a Dataflow (Gen2) in Microsoft Fabric
+# Lab 04: Create a Dataflow (Gen2) in Microsoft Fabric

+## Lab Scenario

+## Objectives

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
 They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.
 This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.

-This lab takes **approximately 30 minutes** to complete.
+### Estimated timing: 30 minutes

+## Architecture Diagram

-## Create a Dataflow (Gen2) to ingest data
+## Task 1:  Create a Dataflow (Gen2) to ingest data

  Now that you have a lakehouse, you need to ingest some data into it.
 One way to do this is to define a dataflow that encapsulates an *extract, transform, and load* (ETL) process.

 1. In the home page for your workspace, select **New Dataflow Gen2**.
 After a few seconds, the Power Query editor for your new dataflow opens as shown here.